unn-corp/bm-enhanced/README.md

 ## About This Repository
-This project is userscript that began as a way to improve the readability of logs in populated games like Squad.
-Initially designed to highlight text, it has grown to include over a dozen features and quality-of-life improvements.
-The project has been rewritten to be easily forked and is now available for free.
-Primarily a passion project, it has been tested in Squad/Reforger communities and should theoretically work for all Battlemetrics-supported titles.
+This project is a real-time Chrome extension and tampermonkey userscript for Battlemetrics.com.
+It was created as a passion project to help server admins to better moderate their communities and read the logs of active servers in games with dozens of online users.

 It's free and open source, please consider leaving a coffee https://ko-fi.com/synarion if you would like.